Advertisement Close

 Baklava

-Believed it or not, there is not a grandma in the Slavic countries in the Balkans that doesn’t know how to prepare baklava (баклава).
+Believe it or not, there is not a grandma in the Slavic countries in the Balkans that doesn’t know how to prepare baklava (баклава).
 Incorporated in the Slavic culture by the Ottomans, this dish is now favourite of many and can be found almsot everywhere.
+From Bratislava to Sarajevo, you can order baklava without having to learn to speak Slovak or Bosnian, as this dish has kept its original name.
 Baklava is a rich, sweet dessert pastry made of layers of filo filled with chopped nuts and sweetened and held together with syrup or honey.
 It is characteristic of the cuisines of the Middle East, along with Greece, the South Caucasus, Balkans, Maghreb, and Central Asia.

 Warak Enab / Dolma